dfelinto/blender-manual/manual/installing_blender/linux/introduction.rst

 (``i686`` or ``x86_64``).
 In this directory you will find the ``blender`` binary.

-To run Blender,

-- Start your `X.Org server <http://www.x.org/wiki/>`__ (if it is not already running)
-- Navigate to the Blender directory using a file manager and double click the Blender executable or,
-- Open a terminal console, navigate to the Blender directory and execute the command ``./blender``
+To run Blender, navigate to the Blender directory using a file manager and double click the Blender executable.
+Or open a terminal console, navigate to the Blender directory, and execute the command ``./blender``.

 Installing into ``/opt`` or ``/usr/local``